AlbertoZaupa/ReLUQPcpp/README.md

 ## Setup instructions

 This setup intructions assume that the user has an CUDA-capable GPU installed in the system, along with the correct drivers and the CUDA Toolkit.
 The code was tested with CUDA 11.6 on machines with Ubuntu 24.04 and Ubuntu 22.04, using Intel CPUs paired with an RTX 3060M and RTX 5000 Ada Gen GPUs, respectively.
-The solver was also tested running natively on an Nvidia Jetson Orin NX 16GB.
+The solver was also tested running natively on an Nvidia Jetson Xavier 16GB.

 ### Prerequisites